elixir-dx/dx/docs/full_reference.md

 Any function can be called to map the given arguments to other values.
 The function arguments must be passed as a list, except if it's only one.
-Arguments can be fixed values or other Infer features (passed as is), such as references.
+Arguments can be fixed values or other Dx features (passed as is), such as references.

 ```elixir
 infer day_of_week: {&Date.day_of_week/1, {:ref, :date}}